UCD-Physics/UCD_Physics_Labs_MKDocs/docs/information/stage_3.md

 Each report should be submitted after approximately three weeks.

-!!! warning "Attention!"
+!!! warning "Please note!"
     You will not be given a new experiment until the report from the previous one has been submitted.

 The hard deadlines for submission of laboratory reports are:
-Physics and Physics with Astronomy and Space Science:
+*Physics* and *Physics with Astronomy and Space Science*:

-- Report 2 due by 5pm on Tuesday 29 October 2024
+- Report 2 due by 5pm on Tuesday 28 October 2025
-- Report 4 due by 5pm on Monday 20 January 2025
+- Report 4 due by 5pm on Monday 19 January 2026
-- Report 6 due by 5pm on Monday 10 March 2025
+- Report 6 due by 5pm on Monday 9 March 2026
-- Report 8 due by 5pm on Monday 07 April 2025
+- Report 8 due by 5pm on Tuesday 7 April 2026

-**Theoretical Physics:**
+*Theoretical Physics*:

-- Report 2 due by 5pm on Monday 11 November 2024
+- Report 2 due by 5pm on Monday 10 November 2025
-- Report 4 due by 5pm on Monday 31 March 2025
+- Report 4 due by 5pm on Monday 30 March 2026

 - - -